Ferskys/EXAM_42_RANK_02/README.md

-Exam Details
+Exam Details:

-    This exam has 4 questions in total.
+- This exam has 4 questions in total.
 A random question is picked from each level below.
-    If you fail the exam, when you retake the exam next time, you will restart at Level 1 again with a different set of questions.
+- If you fail the exam, when you retake the exam next time, you will restart at Level 1 again with a different set of questions.

-Exam Norminette
+Exam Norminette:

-    There is no Norminette in this exam.
+- There is no Norminette in this exam.

-Exam Questions
+Exam Questions:

-    Question 1 is from Level 1
+- Question 1 is from Level 1

 question Any of the 12 Functions/Programs Below: